 Announcing Google Analytics integration

-In the launch presentation for integration with Bitly, we wrote a bit about the parameters of UTM links, to be used with Google Analytics.
+In the launch presentation for integration with Bitly, we wrote a bit about the parameters of UTM links, now with Google Analytics, you can work better.

 There is a growing opportunity to improve each link, such as by using a UTM code, adding extra parameters to advertisement URLs, in order to track an origin and monitor the results within Google Analytics.

 Today, Bybrand truly helps you create UTM codes for each link that you add to your email signature and, with this, you can monitor click efficiency on the Google Analytics dashboard.

 See how easy it is to add monitoring codes to your links.
 After adding them, all you have to do is paste the email signature and start sending your messages.

 Some ideas of where to insert the code:

 - A link that takes people to your blog;

 - A Link for an advertisement from Bybrand campaigns;